• Skip to primary navigation

 There are hundreds (upon hundreds) of green bond options out there: Amazon listed their first one in 2021, and some investors have already made more than their investment back while doing their part for a healthier world.

 For a long time, green or sustainable bonds were only within the reach of financial advisers and large corporations with investment power.
-Now that green stocks and bonds are more popular everywhere, this is no longer the case.
+This is no longer true now that green stocks and bonds are more popular everywhere.

-If you’re looking for information on how to invest in a green bond, the procedure has been made considerably easier than it was with stock-based investments of ten or twenty years ago.
-Stocks and bonds can be purchased with a single click rather than with five or six phone calls.
+If you’re looking for information on investing in a green bond, the procedure has been made considerably easier than with stock-based investments of ten or twenty years ago.
+Stocks and bonds can be purchased with a single click rather than five or six phone calls.

 Apps like Betterment and Robinhood put the control back in the hands of the individual investor: that’s you.

-We’ve put together this great step-by-step guide that can help you find the best green stocks to invest in, and tell you which apps are the best for immediate investment: anything you want to know about investment in green stocks or sustainable funds, you’ll find in this article.
+We’ve put together this great step-by-step guide that can help you find the best green stocks to invest in and tell you which apps are the best for immediate investment.
+You’ll find anything you want to know about investment in green stocks or sustainable funds in this article.

 First, let’s talk about an introduction to green bond investing if you’re still new to this powerful, exciting type of wealth distribution.